jgagne/english-for-designers/first-impressions/index.md

 ### First Impressions

-My voice, tone, style, and work.
+A warm-up to my voice, tone, style, and work.

 - [Meaningful Name](meaningful-name.md)